marisks/blog/src/documents/posts/2015-05-20-handling-child-collections-in-entity-framework.html.md

 ---
 layout: post
 title: "Handling child collections in Entity Framework"
 description: "Configuring Entity Framework through fluent API sometimes is quite hard.
-In this article I am showing how to configure it to handle entity's child collections that those propertly gets added and removed from collection."
+In this article I am showing how to configure it to handle entity's child collections that those properly gets added and removed from collection."
 category: [Entity Framework]
 tags: [Entity Framework]
 date: 2015-05-20